engineyard/ey-docs/pages/mysql-troubleshooting.md

 This is a security feature of MySQL to prevent unauthorized users from gaining access to your database server.
 After 10 consecutive failed authentications from a specific host that host will be barred from further attempts to log in until the administrator flushes the hosts or the database server is restarted.
 Frequent occurrences of this error may indicate an attack or possibly an otherwise undetectable network issue.

 ### Solution
-There are two ways to run the "FLUSH HOSTS;" command, both require you to first log into the database instance via ssh.
+There are two ways to run the **FLUSH HOSTS** command, both require you to first log into the database instance via ssh.

-1. Execute the "FLUSH HOSTS;" command directly via the mysql client.
+1. Execute the **FLUSH HOSTS** command directly via the mysql client.
 The password for the root user is the same password used for your deploy user.

-    > mysql -u root -p<password> -e"FLUSH HOSTS;"
+            mysql -u root -p <password> -e "FLUSH HOSTS;"

 2. Use mysqladmin (again, with the root user):

-    > mysqladmin -u root -p<password> flush-hosts
+            mysqladmin -u root -p<password> flush-hosts

 ## MySQL Server has gone away